zkoss/zk-mvvm-book/syntax/databindinginit.md

 For other attributes, binder initializes their value with EL evaluation result.

 When using on "viewModel" attribute, we can pass arguments in key-value pairs with comma separated.
-And we can get the arguments in a initial method of ViewModel by [`@BindingParam`]().
+And we can get the arguments in a initial method of ViewModel by [`@BindingParam`](/syntax/bindingparam.html).
-#link not yet!!

 **_[arbitraryKey]=[EL-expression]_**